jbu313mlb92ome8w/MeshCLI_Batch/README.md

 Batch Scipt for MeshCore USB Serial Programming.

 ## Info
-- Only tested with Heltec v4 as that is all I have access to currently.
+Only tested with Heltec v4 as that is all I have access to currently.\
-- Handy to setup and configure multiple nodes at the same time and with consistent settings.
+Handy to setup and configure multiple nodes at the same time and with consistent settings.\
-- I made notes in each file for what they do.
-I'll try and list how it all works below, but if you have any trouble consider looking in the files.
+I made notes in each file for what they do.
+I'll try and list how it all works below, but if you have any trouble consider looking in the files.\

 ### Background
 I could not get the flasher or config web apps to work using the Chromimium borwser.
-Instead I had to confiure my nodes manually over serial.
+Instead I had to confiure my nodes manually over serial. <sub>I think they didn't work because they require google and that is blocked on my network.
+Those apps spam them alot.<sub>\
-- <sub>I think they didn't work because they require google and that is blocked on my network.
-Those apps spam them bad.<sub>
+I also had to revert firmware versions on all of my devices, including one on my roof.
+Having this script up there and being able to revert the firmware and configure it with a few key presses was nice, instead of having to type them all in.

 ## Usage
-#### place meshcli_batch.sh and all needed files in the same directory.
+- Place meshcli_batch.sh and all needed files in the same directory.
-##### make meshcli_batch.sh executable with `sudo chmod +x meshcli_batch.sh`
+- Make meshcli_batch.sh executable with `sudo chmod +x meshcli_batch.sh`
-#### execute script with `/your/directory/meshcli_batch.sh`
+- Execute script with `/your/directory/meshcli_batch.sh`
-##### I like to change to the directory the script is in and run it with `./meshcli_batch.sh`
+-- I like to change to the directory the script is in and run it with `./meshcli_batch.sh`

 ## Files